baskerville/xdo/README.md

 - `activate`: activate (via EWMH) the window.

+- `id`: print the window's ID.

-- `pid`: print the pid the window on standard output.
+- `pid`: print the window's pid.

 - `key`: simulate a key press/release event.

 - `button`: simulate a button press/release event.

-- `-h`: print the synopsis on standard output and exit.
+- `-h`: print the synopsis and exit.

-- `-v`: print the version on standard output and exit.
+- `-v`: print the version and exit.

 # Options